Yurlungur/pyballd/README.md

 # Pseudospectral Derivatives

-Pyballd uses Legendre pseudospectral derivatives to attain very high accuracy with fairly low resolution.
+Pyballd uses Chebyshev pseudospectral derivatives to attain very high accuracy with fairly low resolution.
 For example, if we numerically take second-order derivatives of this function: